isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_jan.rst

 one somatic mutation.
 As a reminder, somatic mutations are variants in the DNA that are found when comparing the tumor sequence to the 'matched normal' sequence (typically from a blood sample, but sometimes from adjacent tissue).
-Next, for all these samples, we'll want the samples that also have gene expression availabe.
+Next, for all these samples, we'll want the samples that also have gene expression available.

 .. code-block:: sql